How to Make Primitive Dolls

 Step 3 - Cut out your pattern pieces.

-Cut each piece from the pattern (this might require tracing the pattern with tracing paper if it is on two-sided paper, which many patterns are).
+Trace the pattern pattern pieces with tracing paper and cut out the traced pieces.
 Next, pin the pattern pieces onto the material that you are working with.
 When required, make sure that the material is folded in half so that you cut out two of each pattern piece at a time.

 Step 4 - Sew and stuff.